FREQUENTLY ASKED QUESTIONS:

 When we work in a different states for guest spots or conventions, we follow their laws to a "T"; proper paperwork and legal requirements are always in effect.

 There is no parental consent clause, and no one can sign for you.

 Government issued identification is required to be photocopied onto your paperwork before the tattoo is started.
 This is not up for debate!
 No ID, no tattoo!

 Even if you've been tattooed by me 350 times, I STILL have to copy your ID onto your paperwork, and yes, you have to fill out at every appointment.

 Q: Can I drink/do drugs before I get tattooed?

 A: It is illegal to tattoo anyone who is under the influence of any mind/body altering substances.

 Contrary to popular belief, being high will not make your experience any better; It actually makes the process more difficult for you (and us!) and raises the risk of complications.
 Just say no. You can go whoop it up as hard as you want when we are done.

 Drinking alcohol before our session is an absolutely terrible idea.
 We can ALWAYS tell, and you will not be getting tattooed!

 Drinking a bunch the night before is also a bad idea.
 Alcohol thins the blood, makes you smelly and wiggly, and makes our job harder.

 Do not take any blood thinners the night before or day of getting tattooed.
 This includes caffeine, aspirin, advil, tylenol, etc.

 One normal cup of coffee in the morning is fine.
 Get a good night's sleep, and eat a huge meal before you come in.

 Q: Can I get tattooed while pregnant or breast-feeding?

 A: The jury is still out on this one, but we are not comfortable with doing either.
-Your body is going through tremendous changes and is under stress after giving birth.
+Your body is going through tremendous changes and is under stress while pregnant and after giving birth.
 Getting tattooed while pregnant or breast-feeding MIGHT negatively impact both your health and that of your feeding baby by raising your blood pressure, and we do not want anything to do with that.